- Courses and Registration

 The limit on dropped courses is subject to the following conditions:

-**Please note: The Spring term does include Winter Intersession and the Spring session as a whole.
+**Please note: The Spring term does include Winter Intersession, 5 Week, 8 Week session, and the Spring Regular session as a whole.
 The Summer term does include Summer Intersession, Summer I, Summer II, Summer 11 Week and Summer 14 Week as a whole.
-And Fall stands alone as there are no other sessions associated.
-For students in the Accelerated Online and Finish@UT programs, each dynamic dated session is included for the whole term with no regard to the start date of each course.
+And Fall term does include the 5 Week, 8 Week sessions, and the Fall Regular session as a whole.
+For students in the Accelerated Online each dynamic dated session is included for the whole term with no regard to the start date of each course.

 Exceptions to the 6-course drop limit may be granted based on the following:

-Students may petition to drop more than the 6-course limit, or to drop a course and not have the drop count against the 6-course limit.
-These petitions will be reviewed by the Vice Provost for Academic Analytics and Operations.
+These petitions will be reviewed by the Registrar.
 The following circumstances will not be considered valid reasons for requesting an exception to the 6-course drop limit policy:

 To request an exception, this form must be submitted with supporting documentation.